-A solo shoot takes from 45 minutes to an hour, with group sessions being up to two hours; this includes time for changing, modelling, and choosing the six photographs you want to go home with.
+A solo shoot takes 45 minutes to an hour, with group sessions being up to two hours.
+This includes time for changing, modeling, and choosing the six photographs you want to go home with.

-These Viking portraits are increasingly popular, so it’s a very good idea to book in advance.
+These Viking portraits are increasingly popular, so booking in advance is an excellent idea.

-Nowadays, there are a wealth of different colours and designs to choose from.
-Traditionally, however, the wool is undyed, thus either black, white, grey or brown, and each sweater has at least two colours.
+Traditionally, however, the wool is undyed.
+Thus it's either black, white, grey, or brown, and each sweater has at least two colors.

 1. Icelandic Music